Review: The Album "Whoracle" by Swedish Melodic Death Metal Band in Flames

 - Clad in Shadows

 There is one studio album that is coming up on a special anniversary in the history of the band In Flames.
 That album is 1997’s Whoracle.
-It is now almost 20 years since the album came out and how has it stood the test of time?
+It is now 20 years since the album came out and how has it stood the test of time?
 You are about to find out very soon.
 The lineup is unchanged from 1996’s The Jester Race.
+Consider this your first exposure musically to Whoracle and you will really enjoy this album if you are a fan of the band’s older material.

-A few interesting musical qualities about this album
+A few interesting musical qualities about the Album Whoracle

 For this album, guitarist Jesper Stromblad also plays the keyboards and drums.
 This shows the versatility of Swedish musicians.
 I also notice that Anders sounds somewhat like former Arch Enemy vocalist Johan Liiva when he uses his death metal growls.